 The Thailand DTV has one of the lightest documentation loads of any long-stay visa in Asia.
-No paper apostilles, no consular interview in most cases, no income floor — just a straightforward online application with bank evidence, work proof, and standard identity documents.
+No paper apostilles, no consular interview in most cases, no income floor — just a straightforward online application with financial evidence, work proof, and standard identity documents.

 Eligibility